BodhiProtocol/BodhiProtocol/README.md

 **IT Business Analyst** who builds with AI.

-I bridge the gap between business problems and working products — no traditional coding background, just curiosity, Claude AI, and a bias for shipping.
+I bridge the gap between business problems and working products — no traditional coding background, just curiosity, and a bias for shipping.

 ---